AgentHackerYT/vadapav.mov-app/README.md

 ---

-## 🎉 How to Use the App
+## 🎉 **How to Use the App** 🎊

 1. **Browse Content**: Once the app is up and running, you’ll be greeted by a snazzy interface that lets you explore a treasure trove of movies and shows. 🎞️
 2. **Select Titles**: Found something you want to watch?
 Just click on it!
 3. **Initiate Downloads**: Hit that download button, and voilà!
 Your selected content will be downloaded.
 You can queue up multiple downloads, so get ready for a movie night! ⏳
 4. **Watch with VLC**: To enjoy your movie or show, simply click the VLC logo next to the title.
-Your VLC player will spring to life, and the entertainment begins! 🍿
+Make sure you have [VLC Media Player](https://www.videolan.org/vlc/) installed separately for smooth playback!
+Your VLC player will spring to life, and the entertainment begins! 🎬

 ---

-## ⚠️ Important Notice
+## ⚠️ **Important Notice** 🚨

 - **Rate Limits**: Keep in mind that excessive use of the app may trigger rate limits.
 So, let’s play nice and keep the fun rolling for everyone! 🚫🔒

 ---

-## 💬 Support
+## 💬 **Support** 🤝

 Need help?
 Our community is here for you!
 Join us on our [Discord server](https://discord.gg/BxSXTrp46n) for support, feedback, and updates.
-We’re just a click away! 🤝
+We’re just a click away! 💬

 ---

-## 📂 Old App Source Code
+## 📂 **Old App Source Code** 🔍

 For those interested in exploring previous versions, you can check out the old app source code [here](https://github.com/AgentHackerYT/vadapav.mov-app/tree/old). 📜

 ---

-## ⚠️ Disclaimer
+## ⚠️ **Disclaimer** ❗

 This app is a fan-made project and is not affiliated with or endorsed by the official Vadapav.mov website.
 Developed independently, this app is here to enhance your viewing experience.
-The app developer is not responsible for any issues, damages, or consequences that may arise from using this application. ❗
+The app developer is not responsible for any issues, damages, or consequences that may arise from using this application.

 ---

-## 📜 License
+## 📜 **License** 📝

 This project is open-source and is available under the [Eclipse Public License - v 2.0](https://github.com/AgentHackerYT/vadapav.mov-app/blob/main/LICENSE).
 Feel free to check the license for details on usage and distribution. 📑